nodejs/node/tools/code_cache/README.md

 This is the V8 code cache builder of Node.js.
-It pre-compiles all the JavaScript native modules of Node.js and serializes the code cache (including the bytecodes) that will be embeded into the Node.js executable.
+It pre-compiles all the JavaScript native modules of Node.js and serializes the code cache (including the bytecodes) that will be embedded into the Node.js executable.
 When a Node.js JavaScript native module is `require`d at runtime, Node.js can deserialize from the code cache instead of parsing the source code and generating the bytecode for it before execution, which should reduce the load time of these JavaScript